Work Payments Platform

 How much tax do you pay in Sweden?

 Sweden’s income tax is progressive, with a combination of municipal and national taxes.
-Employees pay around 29-35%, depending on the municipality.
-There’s also an additional 20% on income exceeding approximately SEK 598,500 per year.
+Employees pay a municipal tax of around 29% to 35%, depending on the municipality they reside in.

 What are the mandatory employee benefits in Sweden?